bhishekarora/bhishekarora.github.io/_posts/2022-06-10-face-is-the-new-boarding-pass-the-low-level-design.md

 ### End

-The face masks stored can also be very usefull for future machine learning to improve operational efficiencies on the airport, e.g passenger Identification and Re-Identification use cases.
+The face masks stored can also be very usefull for future machine learning to improve operational efficiencies on the airport, e.g passenger Identification and Re-Identification use cases or watch lists or no fly lists.

+* If required biometrics can also be added to the above solution, during the enrollment phase.

-> If you need any assistance implementing this reach out to me on
+> If you need any assistance around this reach out to me on
 ![qr.PNG]({{site.baseurl}}/img/qr.PNG)